s3724447/PP1-baxter/README.md

 ## MIR100 ("Blue")

-Connect to master container:

-`docker exec -it vxlab-rosie bash`

-then
+Whilst in the Rosie master container, run:

 `./blue-minimal` (for model)

+then open a new terminal and run:

 `docker exec -it vxlab-blue bash`